Accounting for multiplicity in machine learning benchmark performance: Non-identical 's and classifier dependency

 \cite{Mania2019} calculated model similarity, defined as the probability of two classifiers giving the same output, which is equivalent to

-for dependent models with correlation $\rho_{jk}$.
-The average accuracy for top-performing ImageNet models, $\hat{\theta} = 0.756$, and the calculated similarity of $0.85$ gives $\rho = 0.36$ if we assume the same correlation for all classifiers.
+for models with correlation $\rho_{jk}$.
+The average accuracy for top-performing ImageNet models, $\hat{\theta} = 0.756$, and the calculated similarity of $0.85$ gives $\rho = 0.36$ under the assumption of equal correlation for all classifiers.
 We have that $\rho_{jk} = \rho_{0j}^2$, and hence our proposed correlation $\rho_{0}$ is set to $0.6$.
 Note that, for $\theta=0.90$, the similarity as described by \cite{Mania2019} is $0.82$ for two independent classifiers.
 When the probability of correct prediction is high, there is little room for variation between classifier outcomes.

-Let $P(Y_{j} = 1) = \theta=0.90$ for all classifiers, and $P(Y_{0} = 1) = \theta=0.90$.
-From our simulations, we get $E(\maxtheta) = 0.9140$, a decrease in bias compared to the independent and identical classifiers.
-However, the variance has increased due to the random nature of $Y_0$, so the upper 95\% CI is essentially the same.
-See, Table~\ref{tab:iid} for exact numbers.
+Let $\theta=0.90$ for all classifiers, and $\theta_0=0.90$.
+Comparing rows 1 and 3 in Table~\ref{tab:noniid}, we see a decrease in bias compared to the iid classifiers.
+However, the standard deviation has increased due to the random nature of $Y_0$, so the upper CI is essentially the same.

-To give an idea of how the randomness of $Y_0$ influences the variance, we fix the $y_0$'s with exactly $(n-x)/n = 0.90$ correct predictions.
+To give an idea of how the randomness of $Y_0$ influences the standard deviation, we fix the $y_0$'s with exactly $\theta_0 = 0.90$ correct predictions.
 The expected value is the same as with random $Y_0$s, but the standard deviation has now decreased from $0.0035$ to $0.0015$.
-In the real world, the dependencies have both random and fixed sources.
-A random source would, e.g., be the training set and the test set, random samples from an underlying distribution.
-A fixed source can be, e.g., fixed training conditions, such as pre-trained models.
+For real datasets, the dependencies have both random and fixed sources.
+The training and the test samples are random sources, a fixed source could be pre-trained models.

 For $\rho_{0j} = 0$, we have independent classifiers, the same scenario as in Section~\ref{sec:pub_comp}, and for $\rho_{0j} = 1$, we have $m$ classifiers producing the same output, and multiplicity is not a concern.
 For the whole range, see the red curve in Figure~\ref{fig:bias_thetamin_rho}.

-What we see here is that the correlation coefficient value in a model has a great impact on the estimated bias if the correlation is substantial.
+We see here that the correlation coefficient value in a model has a great impact on the estimated bias if the correlation is substantial.
 This can explain that in mature fields, where most competing teams will use variants of the same model, the multiplicity will not impact the overestimation of SOTA as much as in young fields where the competing teams have more diverse models.
-This aligns with what is often observed in science: overoptimistic results in the beginning, and more sober as the field evolves.
+This aligns with what is often observed: overoptimistic results in the beginning, and more sober as the field evolves.